craftercms/docs/source/by-role/developer/common/aws/upload-transcode-video.rst

 |

-Please see :ref:`newIa-managing-secrets` for more information on how to manage/encode your AWS credentials.
+Please see :ref:`managing-secrets` for more information on how to manage/encode your AWS credentials.

 -------------------------------------------------------------------------------------------------------
 Step 2: Add the control and data source for uploading video to AWS for transcoding, to the content type